 My divorce was years ago.
 Looking back, I still remember learning the unspoken truth about friendships during divorce.

 Some people I thought would be there for me weren’t.
-I’m referring to good friends – friends that I had before I was married.
+I’m referring to good friends I had before I was married.
 Friends that I would talk with regularly.

-While others since then have become trusted friends.
-I’m referring to people I thought of as acquaintances – who during my difficult time became my friends.
+Others, who were friends but not “good” friends, stepped up and have since become trusted friends.
+I’m referring to people I thought of as acquaintances who became my friends during my difficult time.

 I could give a few of them an easy out since they had never gone through a divorce.
-But really how hard is it to be empathetic toward a good friend going through a tough time?
+But really, how hard is it to be empathetic toward a good friend who is going through a tough time?

 One friend kept avoiding me.
 She treated me as if my divorce was contagious and would impact her marriage.